-4. Mixed ethnicity includes those who identify as White and Black African, White and Black Caribbean, White and Asian, or any other mixed or multiple ethnic background sexual identity, based on the Annual Population Survey (APS) 2018, which was a probability sample survey of those aged 16 years and older in the UK.
+4. Mixed ethnicity includes those who identify as White and Black African, White and Black Caribbean, White and Asian, or any other mixed or multiple ethnic background and 2011 census figures for social grade and ethnicity.
+The initial weights (including gender, age, region, social grade, and ethnicity) did not include sexual identity but we observed over-representation of non-heterosexual individuals (unweighted; Table 1), which we would expect to introduce bias within a study on sexual health.
+A final weight was created to include sexual identity, based on the Annual Population Survey (APS) 2018, which was a probability sample survey of those aged 16 years and older in the UK.